gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 water, just dyed cotton, glass, and spices.

 Ah, but what is this?
 Footsteps?
 No one has come down *those* stairs in a very long time.
 Two legs, and boots.
-He---or she?
+He—or she?
 No, from the stride it is a he.
 And he smells familiar.
-I remember him---he has been here before.
+I remember him—he has been here before.
 I hate remembering.
 It is an enemy of patience, and I must be patient.

 The scavenger nearly deals with him.
 I hear its halves chattering to each other